 Contrary to conventional wisdom, there have been many projects that have been "On time and within budget" but the product has not been successful, and similarly many that have not been "On time and within budget" yet by other measures the product has been very successful.
-Motorola's Iridium is a good example of the former while the movie Titanic is a good example of the latter.
+Motorola's Iridium is a classic example of the former while the movie Titanic is a good example of the latter.

 We believe that project success is much more than just "Doing what you set out to do".
 It is also about whether what you are doing is in fact the right thing to do.
-We believe that the ultimate goal of a project, and therefore its measure of success, should be the extent to which the product produces the intended benefits and hence the satisfaction with the product on the part of the customer.
+We believe that the ultimate goal of a project, and therefore its measure of success, should be the extent to which the product is capable of producing the intended benefits within reasonable time and cost constraints and hence the general satisfaction amongst the parties including the "customer".
 As noted earlier, the assumption is that the customer is clearly identified.

 As Gerald Neal points out, the reality of life on many projects is that everyone on or associated with it does not have the same aspirations and goals.
-As a result "the project gets pulled in many different directions $\dots$ [by] $\dots$ status, pride, power, greed $\dots$ ".
-In most cases, this may be a little exaggerated, but even at the most elementary level, the project owner will be interested in benefiting from the product while the workers on the project will be interested in benefiting from the product definition of a project's success even more important - to provide a reference baseline for the correction of divergent progress.
+As a result "the project gets pulled in many different directions . . . [by] . . . status, pride, power, greed . . . ".
+In most cases, this may be a little exaggerated, but even at the most elementary level, the project owner will be interested in benefiting from the product while the workers on the project will be interested in benefiting from the process.
+This makes the definition of a project's success even more important - to provide a reference baseline for the correction of divergent progress.

 So, success for a project and how it will be measured after completion does need to be defined at the beginning of the project.
 The most important reason is to provide an on-going basis for management decision-making during the course of the project even though the understanding of that success may mature during its course.
-Hence the need to continue ensuring alignment with the project's Business Case, and the project's Business Case with corporate objectives.
+Hence the need for continuously ensuring alignment with the project's Business Case, and the project's Business Case with corporate objectives.

-Commitment Principle:
+Commitment Concept:

-Issue #5: It has been suggested that there should be a "Business Principle"
+Issue #5: It has been suggested that there should be a "Business Principle".

 That is, a principle that states that the project must be in alignment with the sponsoring organization's goals.
-This is a valid comment, but this connection is in fact embedded in the Project System Principle requiring that a robust and up-to-date Business Case is established and maintained to drive appropriate decision making throughout the project life span.
+This is a valid comment, but this connection is in fact embedded in the Project System concept requiring that a robust and up-to-date Business Case is established and maintained to drive appropriate decision making throughout the project life cycle.
 It is corporate management's responsibility to determine the relevance and soundness of the Business Case before giving project approval to proceed to the next phase.

-Issue #6: Similar to Issue #5, it has been suggested that there should be a separate "Technical Principle"
+Issue #6: Similar to Issue #5, it has been suggested that there should be a separate "Technical Principle".
 The issue here is that the project leader and team members must be knowledgeable in the technology of the product.
-This is certainly true, but this is covered by the Commitment Principle in that an Equitable Commitment is not possible without a sufficient understanding of the project, its technology, and especially the major risks involved.
+This is certainly true, but this is covered by the Commitment concept in that an Equitable Commitment is not possible without a sufficient understanding of the project, its technology, and especially the major risks involved.

-Issue #7: It must be recognized that every project "evolves" through its life span and the commitment and tradeoffs will similarly evolve.
+Issue #7: It must be recognized that every project "evolves" through its life cycle and the commitment and tradeoffs will similarly evolve.

-On most projects the players will also change, as it moves through its life span, simply to meet the changing level of effort and different skills required in each phase.
+On most projects the players will also change, as it moves through its life cycle, simply to meet the changing level of effort and different skills required in each phase.
 Nevertheless, an equitable commitment can and should exist for every phase of the project if the project is to remain viable.